softwarefactory-project/DLRN/README.rst

     # edit projects.ini if needed
     delorean --config-file projects.ini

 Dependencies
 ------------
-In order to build Some of the projects here require others, as a result the first build of some projects may fail, the simplies solution at the moment is to allow this to happen, delete the record of the failed builds from the database and rerun delorean.
+In order to build Some of the projects here require others, as a result the first build of some projects may fail, the simplest solution at the moment is to allow this to happen, delete the record of the failed builds from the database and rerun delorean.

 ::
     $ sudo sqlite3 commits.sqlite
     SQLite version 3.8.5 2014-06-04 14:06:34
     Enter ".help" for usage hints.
     sqlite> delete from commits where status == "FAILED";